The Two-Fluid Theory for Superfluid Hydrodynamics and Rotational Motion: Revolutionary Analysis of Rotational Motion

 \subsection{Landau's Irritational Principle for Superfluid Flow}

-In this section the various justifications for Landau's principle of uniform irrotational superfluid flow that have been offered are summarized and critically assessed.

-Landau (1941) developed his principle from the fundamental belief that the superfluid state is isomorphic with the ground energy state.
-Based on a quantum formulation of hydrodynamics (see below), he purports to prove that in general a uniform irrotational flow has lowest energy, with an energy gap to rotational flow.
+Landau (1941) developed a principle of uniform irrotational superfluid flow from the fundamental belief that the superfluid state is isomorphic with the ground energy state.
+Based on a quantum formulation of hydrodynamics (see \S\ref{Sec:QuantCirc}), he purports to prove that in general a uniform irrotational flow has lowest energy, with an energy gap to rotational flow.
 He concludes: `The supposition that the normal level of potential motions [ie.\ $\nabla \times {\bf v}_0 = {\bf 0}$] lies lower [in energy] than the beginning of the spectrum of vortex motions [ie.\ $\nabla \times {\bf v}_0 \ne {\bf 0}$] leads to the phenomenon of superfluidity' (Landau 1941 p.~356).

 However, even if uniform irrotational flow has the lowest energy with a gap, the more numerous states with rotational flow are likely occupied for entropic reasons, particularly given that the measurements are so far from absolute zero.
 Further, since a macroscopic amount of $^4$He is involved in superfluid flow, at these temperatures on the order of 50\% of the total number, these cannot all be in the ground energy state.
 Landau's (1941) assertion that superfluid flow must be irrotational everywhere is based on the unsound supposition that superfluid helium must be in the ground energy state.